EvgeniGenchev/SplatSnap/paper/paper.md

 # Acknowledgements

-This project was developed as part of the research work carried out at the Technologies for Criminal Investigations group at Saxion University of Applied Sciences.
+This project was developed as part of the research work carried out at research group Technologies for Criminal Investigations, a joint initiative of Saxion University of Applied Sciences and the Police Academy of the Netherlands, with support from the Dutch National Government: Regiodeal Stedendriehoek.

 # References